MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Start-SPOSiteRename.md

 ## DESCRIPTION

-This command starts a rename of a site on a SharePoint Online site into a new title, name and url.
+This command starts a rename of a site on a SharePoint Online site.
+You can change the URL, and optionally the site title along with changing the URL.
 Also allows you to simulate the run using the -WhatIf parameter as well as -SuppressWorkflow2013Check and SuppressMarketplaceAppCheck switch parameters.

 ## EXAMPLES